BhavyaThaker/website-1/DOCUMENTATION.md

 ## `untranslated: 1`

 When the website is built, a page with this parameter will:
-- Have its content replaced by the English version
+- Have its content replaced by the English version.
-- Links pointing to English pages that can be translated will be rewritten to points to the translation instead
+- Links pointing to English pages that can be translated will be rewritten to points to the translation instead.
-- The top of the page will have a message to encourage new translators
+- The top of the page will have a message to encourage new translators.

 ## `do_not_translate: 1`